plharraud/memoryloupe/README.md

 ## Todo

 - alert if multiple .map found > button select or disable
 - tree view
+    - actual hierarchy (add type to SymbolNode? dir file or symbol)
+    - by section then by file or flat
+    - by file then by section or flat
+    - or filter sections or multiple treeviews
+    - sort by stack usage or by code size
+    - toggle discarded or apply opacity (dont sum if discarded)
+    - branches are dirs or source files, resolve actual path relative to workspace
+    - group system symbols in one branch
+    - refresh button
+    - see in mapfile button
+    - %age of discarded per section, but it has to be robust (detect inlined etc.)
+- use nm and objdump to get more info
+- tests
 - use quickpicks instead of filepicker for selecting build dir
-- error handling and logging
+- error handling and **logging**
-- tests
 - extension icon
+- l10n

+# Limitations
+- Only supports utf-8 file encoding

 ## Known Issues
 - duplicate symbols, not filtering by file: symbol information can be mismatched if there are multiple symbols with the same name, although this should not be possible
 - not tested on c++ project, although the extension activates for cpp files, it could work
 - only tested with bare-metal arm-none-eabi projects
-- only support utf-8 file encoding

 ## Other tools